EduardSchwarzkopf/personal-blog/_posts/how_to_setup_nodejs_with_plesk.md

 ### Preparation

 First make sure you have NodeJs installed in plesk.
-You can read instructions on how to do this on the Plesk blog under the Prerequisites section: <https://www.plesk.com/blog/product-technology/node-js-plesk-onyx/>
+You can read instructions on how to do this on the Plesk blog under the Prerequisites section: <PageLink url="https://www.plesk.com/blog/product-technology/node-js-plesk-onyx/" />

 ### Git

 The next step is to set up the Git repo.
 Click on the Git icon under the domain and add your Git repository.
 Add your link to your repo and click OK.

 Note: If your repository is private, you still need to use the SSH variant.
 Here the link usually starts with `git@GitHub.com:...`.
-Then copy the SSH public key from Plesk and add it to your profile: <https://GitHub.com/settings/keys>
+Then copy the SSH public key from Plesk and add it to your profile: <PageLink url="https://GitHub.com/settings/keys" />

 - New key
 - Enter title